The Mask and the Metamorphosis

 “He was transfigured before them, and his face shone like the sun, and his clothes became white as light.”

-His outward appearance changed because His internal divine reality was no longer contained.
-That’s the direction of genuine transformation — inside out, not outside in.
+His outward appearance changed because his internal divine reality was no longer contained.
+The direction of genuine transformation — from the inside out, not the outside in.

 The Gateway: Metanoia

 So how does metamorphoō begin?
-How does anyone break past the ego’s mask?
+How does anyone break past the mask?

 The gateway is metanoia.

 Metanoia is a compound of meta and nous — the mind, the central seat of perception and understanding.
 It is a complete renovation of how reality is perceived.
 Not just intellectual.
-Emotional, sensory, structural.
-The entire framework by which you have been reading the world gets stepped outside of and seen clearly — possibly for the first time.
+The entire framework by which we have been reading the world gets stepped outside of and seen clearly — possibly for the first time.

 What follows is not forced.
-A mind genuinely renovated by metanoia naturally produces a change in direction.
-Not as a second step in a formula, but as an inevitable consequence.
+A perception genuinely renovated by metanoia naturally produces a change in direction — not as a second step in a formula, but as an inevitable consequence.
 The new perception creates new movement.
-You don’t manufacture it.
+It isn’t manufactured.
 It emerges.

 That sustained new direction, walked out over time, is where metamorphoō takes root.
 The Spirit begins reconstructing the morphe — the essential nature — as metanoia is lived rather than merely experienced once.